Sawyer

 The full review

 Sawyer's 20% picaridin lotion is one of the strongest picks in this batch, a top-tier recommended in our maximum protection tier and the longest window in Sawyer's topical line.
-The EPA-registered label backs up to 14 hours, and even our conservative model lands at 10 hours of complete mosquito protection and a substantial 7 to 8 hours against ticks.
-Because that figure comes from the registered label, the gap between claim and real-world use is small.
+The EPA-registered label backs up to 14 hours, and our model lands at 8 to 10 hours of complete mosquito protection and a substantial 8 to 10 hours against ticks.
 Evidence and safety both sit near the ceiling, all 9 audited claims hold up, and picaridin will not damage gear or synthetics, so it rubs in clean with no DEET grease.
+The maker's up-to-14-hours figure tracks repellency rather than bite-free time, so our estimate reads shorter by design.
 The only soft spot is transparency, since the inert ingredients are not disclosed.

 Scorecard